PyroWilDx/bangdream_bot/README.md

      - Shortage Check : OFF
      - Check Battery Level : OFF
      - Ad Check : As you want

-3. Download the controls file "bangdream-bot_control.cfg" in this reposteries and import it on BlueStacks.
+3. Download the controls file "bangdream-bot_control.cfg" in this repostery and import it on BlueStacks.
 To import this file you'll need to :
    - Open the game on BlueStacks
    - Open "Controls editor" (this can be done with CTRL+SHIFT+A)
    - On the top right corner of the editor click on the "import" button